 CTV is the fastest growth format within digital advertising, and this trend is expected to continue over the next several years according to eMarketer.
-In the United States, CTV ad spend is expected to grow at a CAGR of 19.6% from 2021 to 2025, and Video is expected to grow at a CAGR of 15.5%, reaching \$98.5 billion by 2025.
-Digital video (including CTV) comprises 79% of our revenue without performance activity for the year ended December 31, 2020, and has been a core focus for us since inception.
-We plan to leverage our existing expertise in Video (including CTV) to increase our market share and introduce new technologies and solutions.
+In the United States, CTV ad spend is expected to grow at a CAGR of 22.5% from 2020 to 2024, and Video is expected to grow at a CAGR of 18.1%, reaching \$69.3 billion by 2024.
+Digital video and CTV comprise 79% of our revenue without mobile-based performance activity for the year ended December 31, 2020, and has been a core focus for us since inception.
+We plan to leverage our existing expertise in Video and CTV to increase our market share and introduce new technologies and solutions.